usf-portal/his4936-dh1-project-template/docs/background.md

 Put a general discussion of your topic here.
 Don't get into the historiography or scholarship here.
 Just introduce to your reader what your topic is.
 What is the 'problem', the 'question', and/or the 'argument'.

+The author chose to analyze WikiLeaks Archive of Hillary Clinton's emails to find out what information could be learned from them.

 YOU SHOULD BE LIBERAL AND INCLUDE ANY AND ALL LINKS WHEN RELEVANT

 ---